2020 BMW 8-Series spy shots and video

 BMW is working on a flagship coupe that will revive the 8-Series name, and we have fresh spy shots and video of prototypes.

 BMW confirmed the model in May with the reveal of the 8-Series concept.
 The automaker also confirmed an M8 version with the reveal of a prototype.
-Also in the works is an 8-Series Convertible and possibly even an 8-Series Gran Coupe.
+Also in the works is an M8 race car, an 8-Series Convertible, and possibly even an 8-Series Gran Coupe.

 The 8-Series looks to feature a low roof and wide, muscular shoulders reminiscent of Aston Martin’s DB9.
 And just like Aston Martin’s popular grand tourer, the 8-Series will feature four seats arranged in a 2+2 format.